Manonedde/High_frequency_MRI_database/docs/source/results/correlation.rst

 Correlation across measures and bundles
 =======================================

-Pearson's correlation coefficient (r) was used to evaluate the covariance of the averaged diffusion measures for all bundles.
+Pearson's correlation coefficient (r) is used to evaluate the covariance of the averaged diffusion measures for all bundles.
-For each MRI measurements, Pearson correlations were computed for each session and then averaged across sessions to generate correlation map:
+For each MRI measurements, Pearson correlations are computed for each session and then averaged across sessions to generate correlation map:

    * average for all sessions